How hotels can use AI prompts? 20 Best Practices for Hotel AI Prompts

 Restrictions: Max.
 180 words; PT‑PT; without jargon.

 Sources: Cite 2‑3 reliable sources.
+To confirm if it is true.

 Output: Markdown with title, list and section “Limitations”.